 The School has limited provision for graduate student desks including a mix of allocated and hot desks in several of its buildings.
-It currently operates an annual allocation system for research students which there is a published call and this year will take place in December 2017.
 Classical Archaeology students are able to use the facilities in the loannou Centre.
-As a general rule, it is hoped that most first years will be offered at least a part share of a dedicated desk space (to share with other named first years) and depending on availability, sole desk occupancy will be made available to those in their later years.
+Generally, it is hoped that most first years will be offered at least a part share of a dedicated desk space (to share with other named first years) and depending on availability, sole desk occupancy will be made available to those in their later years.
 It is unusual for those in their fourth year and beyond to be offered more than a hot desk provision.
-Due to the refurbishment works in the current year, space is particularly tight and this year's call will operate from January 2018 through to September 2018.
-Thereafter, the call will be made annually during the summer months and the allocation run for the full academic year.
+At the moment, to ensure a safe working environment, desk space is very limited and will be allocated based on need.